annashipman/annashipman.github.io/_posts/2026-01-11-engineer-exec-translation.md

 Assume you are communicating with a smart and motivated person who doesn’t have to hand the details that you do about your work.
 Many things that are self-evident to you as an engineer will not be to your audience.

 The more you use jargon, or rely on concepts that require a particular engineering background, the harder it will be to make your case.
-Don’t patronize your reader, but explain things clearly: do the hard work to make it simple.
+Don’t patronise your reader, but explain things clearly: do the hard work to make it simple.
 Don’t forget to tie it to what you know they care about.
 You don’t need to explain every detail, just the salient features.

 For example: